 a theoretical framework that have merged quantum mechanics with

 theory of relativity.
 According to string theory universe has nine space dimensions and one time dimension.
-All the

 dimensions other than three are curled up and tiny so that we can not directly perceive them.
 Besides this crucial feature, the principles of string theory say